⭐Manifesto

 But now we spend more time online than anywhere else.
 So we're becoming the average of the content we consume.

 Bangers make us stronger: useful ideas, uplifting stories, beautiful art, jokes that hit.
 Slop drains our spirit.
-But algorithms can’t tell the difference, because they're tuned for stickiness, not quality.
+But the algorithm can’t tell the difference, because it's tuned for addictivity, not quality.

-We're Twitter power users.
-Curators.
-We spend hours finding signal in the noise.
-Delivering it to people who trust our taste.
+I'm a power user.
+Curator.
+Spending hours finding signal in the noise.
+Delivering it to the homies.

 But I couldn't figure out how to make it sustainable.
 Ads meant selling my readers' attention.
-Subscriptions meant charging for content I'd simply organized better.
+Subscriptions meant charging for free content I organized better.
 Neither felt right.

-That's when I understood: Curation creates real value, but there's no economic model for it.
-The people who find bangers early get nothing.
-The platform that serves the slop gets everything.
+So I realized: Curation is valuable, but there's no economic model for it.
+People who find bangers early get nothing.
+Slop merchants get everything.

 Proof of Taste

-Millions of people are already playing this game everyday.
-Finding bangers early and sharing them with friends.
-But, the gameplay is local, fragmented, and unrewarding.
+Millions of people around the world are already playing this game everyday: Finding bangers early and sharing them with friends.
+But the gameplay is local, fragmented, and unrewarding.

 Last updated